 Students on industry placements bring with them enthusiasm, good subject knowledge and skills to support your business.

 - Flexibility: take placement students to fit your business needs.
 Placements can be one or two days a week through the year; one or two weeks at a time; a month at a time, or longer.

 - Develop staff management and supervisory skills: supervising or managing placement students can help to develop your employees’ leadership skills, boosting job satisfaction and retention.

 - Foster future talent: get to know students and identify talented individuals who you may wish to offer employment to in the future.
-Young people bring a fresh perspective, good subject knowledge and skills, and energy to support your business.

 - Extra help at no cost: industrial placement students carry out real work while developing their skills and knowledge.
-The placement forms part of their studies so they are not paid a salary.
-You can pay them if you wish or help with things like travel expenses.

 - Boost your company’s reputation: people completing placements with you talk to their friends and family, and mention their experiences on social media.
-A good placement experience can quickly enhance your brand and make you a business people want to work for.

-What sectors do we need placements in?
+What sectors are industry placements and T Levels in?

 - business and administration